Midhurst: Community facilities

 The Grange Leisure Centre was opened on 3 March 2014, replacing a nearby earlier building dating from the 1960s.
 It is owned by Chichester District Council and operated by Westgate Leisure.
 The centre provides a number of services under one roof.
 It is a meeting-place for a range of clubs, including bridge, badminton, gymnastics, toddlers, line-dancing, yoga and many others.
 It includes: a multi-purpose four-court sports hall; a fitness room with state of the art Technogym equipment; two squash courts and a squash viewing area; a dance studio with mirrors that is also used for fitness and community activities; a health suite, including a sauna, steam room and a spa pool; a multi-purpose community hall and community rooms; and a bar and café with Wi-Fi access.
 The facility overlooks South Pond, with an outdoor seating area.

 Community health facilities are provided at the Midhurst Community Hospital in Dodsley Lane.
-The former Midhurst Sanatorium, founded by King Edward VII, closed in 2006 and has since been converted to housing.

 Library: The local branch of the West Sussex County Library is housed in The Grange Leisure Centre.

 Register Office: The Midhurst Branch of the West Sussex Register office is housed in The Grange Leisure Centre, and is open part-time for the registration of Births, Marriages and Deaths.

 Clubs and Societies: There are over fifty clubs and societies in Midhurst, covering all aspects of community life.
 They include groups active in the arts and in crafting activities, in environmental and heritage activities, in social support and welfare activities and in sport and leisure.